lucarin91/SR-seminar/slides.md

-## Security in the Micro-Services Architecture
+## Security in the Microservices Architecture
 #### SR - Seminar

 <small>Created by <a href="http://lucar.in">Luca Rinaldi</a></small>